hivemq/hivemq-HAproxy/Readme.md

 ![Alt text](images/Docker-PS-all.png?raw=true "LB all Up!")

 Checkout: http://0.0.0.0:8404/stats
-Are all nodes running and detected by the loadbalancer ?
+Are all nodes detected by the loadbalancer ?

 ![Alt text](images/LB-allup.png?raw=true "LB all Up!")

 Checkout: http://0.0.0.0:8080
-Are all nodes running and detected by the HiveMQ Control center (default password: `admin/hivemq`) ?
+Are all nodes running and formed a cluster as shown in the HiveMQ Control center (default password: `admin/hivemq`) ?

 ![Alt text](images/CC-allup.png?raw=true "LB all Up!")